YBogomolov/migro/README.md

     - `port` — database port.
     - `user` — database user (if any).
     - `password` — database user's password.
-    - `connectionString` — substitutes and precedes the other settings.
+    - `database` — actual database name (overrides `<name>` above).
-- `workingDir`: path to the working directory, by default it is equal to the root path of the project.
+- `workingDir`: absolute path to the working directory, by default it is equal to the root path of the project.

 ## Commands